obaadelusi/webd-wd1-notes/docs/html/html.md

 -   What is HTML?
 -   How can I display various content types?

-# Learning Objectives
+## Learning Objectives

 1. Setup Visual Studio Code.
 2. Describe the structure of a web page.
-3. Code the different types of elements.
+3. Add several types of content to a web page.
-4. Add an image to the
-5. Use tag attributes to add options.
+4. Use tag attributes to add options.

 ---

-HTML is a markup language for displaying and structuring content on a web page.
+HTML is a markup language for structuring and displaying content on a web page.